Indus Basin – The Largest Irrigation System of the World

 The economy of Pakistan is largely depending on its agricultural products.
 Its share of GDP mainly comes from different products of agriculture.
 Therefore the importance of water is more for Pakistan as the agriculture sector of Pakistan is mainly depending upon the water and different resources of water that are available in Pakistan.

 In order to fully utilize the river water resources, the IBIS has emerged as the largest contiguous irrigation system in the world.
 The Indus Basin Irrigation System of Pakistan has three large dams, eight five small dams, nineteen barrages, twelve inter-river link canals, forty-five canal commands, and 0.7 million tube wells.
 If we consider it in monetary terms, this network is the biggest infrastructure enterprise of Pakistan, accounting for approximately US $300 billion of investment.
-When discussing such extensive systems in your academic work, it might be insightful to explore hausarbeiten schreiben lassen preise as well as the economic implications of these projects.

 There are three main sources of water availability in the Indus Basin.
 The main source of water comes from Western Rivers of the Indus Basin, which is approximately 142 million acre-feet.
 Out of this 142 MAF, around 104 MAF is diverted for irrigation purposes, and about 35 million acre-feet outflows to the Arabian Sea.
 The second main source of this irrigation system is rainwater.
 There are different types of research reports that have clearly shown this fact that the Indus Basin receives, on average, 40 million acre-feet of water annually.
 The third main source of water is groundwater, and it provides approximately 40 percent of the crop water requirement of the country.
-If you’re currently working on a hausarbeit schreiben lassen to explore water management issues, these sources could provide valuable insights into the topic.

 One Response